nurashid/CodingSolutions/README.md

-# leetcode
+# Coding Problem Solutions

-This repository will mainly be used to track my leetcode progress
+This repository will mainly be used to post my solutions to different practise problems.
+Generally the problems are found in the following sites:

-This branch is for commits
+codefights
+..hac